 Lake of Tears

-Written by Kobe Ofei and illustrated by Setor Fiadzigbey, this beautifully illustrated, imaginatively written story tells a heart-wrenching tale of captivity and redemption.
+Lake of Tears is an award-winning graphic novel written by Kobe Ofei and illustrated by Setor Fiadzigbey.
+This beautifully illustrated, imaginatively written story tells a heart-wrenching tale of captivity and redemption.

 Set against the backdrop of Ghana’s hazardous inland fishing industry, where an estimated 21,000 children currently live and work on Lake Volta, the story features three fiercely determined teen protagonists who come together through unlikely circumstances to put at least one wicked slave master out of business for good.